EmiliosBlacksea/furuta-pendulum-rl/README.md

 # Furuta Pendulum – Edge RL

 Reinforcement learning controller for a **Furuta (rotary) pendulum** built around:
-- **Teensy 4.x** microcontroller running a 3-layer MLP at 50 Hz
+- **Teensy 4.0** microcontroller running a 3-layer MLP at 50 Hz
-- Stepper motor + optical encoder
+- Stepper motor + photoelectric incremental encoder (600 P/R)
 - PPO policy trained in simulation and optionally fine-tuned on the physical robot

 The agent learns to swing up and balance the pendulum using only the six-dimensional observation `[motor_pos, motor_vel, cos(θ), sin(θ), enc_vel, prev_action]`.